 Driver's License Requirements

 Most states, but not all, require that vision be 20/40 in the better eye for obtaining an unrestricted driver's license.

-In addition, most states will also accommodate people with low vision by issuing restricted licenses that limit driving to daylight hours.
+In addition, most states will also give restricted licenses to people with low vision.
+These licenses limit driving to daylight hours.
 Other states offer restricted licenses that allow people to drive only to certain locations.
 If you are unsure about the restrictions where you live, contact the motor vehicle office in your state.

 Families and Other Support

 Being unable to drive symbolizes a loss of independence for most people.
 It is common to struggle with this change.
 Start thinking about the options in your area that will help you process this change if the time comes and you can no longer drive.